 The parrotfish never ceases to awe underwater explorers with their effortless beauty.
 A common male parrotfish is green and orange or red while the female is blue and yellow.
-Known as protogynous hermaphrodites, the parrotfish has the ability to function as a female during its earlier stage in life and later transform itself into a male.
+Every parrotfish is a protogynous hermaphrodite which gives it the ability to function as a female during its earlier stage in life.
+It later transforms itself into a male.
 Incredible, isn’t it?

 You might also come across gobbies, surgeonfish, blennies, cardinalfish, triggerfish, fusiliers, jacks, barracuda, trevallies, tuna, and groupers.
 These are just a few of the possible types of fish that you can encounter in Apo Reef Natural Park.
 If you want to learn to identify fishes and their characteristics, a Fish Identification Specialty Course will come in handy.

 You may also come across gliding manta rays.
 It’s fascinating to watch these graceful creatures and swimming with them can be an incredible experience.
-It’s recommended to approach a manta ray from its side in order to give it a clear path ahead and not to go closer than 3 meters (10 feet).
+It’s recommended to approach a manta ray from its side in order to give it a clear path ahead.
+Do not to go closer than 3 meters (10 feet).

-Reef sharks may be found in the channel like the while tip, blacktip, and gray sharks, while hammerhead sharks may be seen in the deeper waters.
+Reef sharks may be found in the channel like the while tip, blacktip, and gray sharks.
+Hammerhead sharks may be seen in the deeper waters.
 ARNP is also home to various dolphin species including the endangered Bottlenose Dolphins and Spinner Dolphins.
 The majestic whale sharks may be seen along the deep channel between Apo Island and Binangaan Island.